disha-22/disha-22.github.io/_projects/ml.md

 <hr>

 <h6> Highlights </h6>
-> End-to-end execution of a Machine Learning project from data collection to model selection and training to deployment.
+> End-to-end execution of a Machine Learning project from data collection to training models to deployment.
-> Self-driven project with help from online mentoring site.
+<br><br> Familiarity with Bidirectional Representation for Transformers (BERT), that was proposed by Google Research in 2018.
+<br><br> Explored data augmentation techniques to improve model results.

 <h6> Soft Skills </h6>
 > Finding relevant resources, Time and Task Management, Troubleshooting, Self-motivation